originsoftconsultancy2024/hadoop/README.md

-# hadoop
+# Kafka and Hadoop
-Data processing using Kafka and Hadoop
+Real Time Bitcoin Price Analysis using Kafka and Hadoop